aslicu/Video-Action-Classification/README.md

 # Video-Action-Classification
-video action classification using Pytorch R3D-18 model
+Video action classification using Pytorch R3D-18 model
 ### Dataset
 You can download the UCF-101 dataset from the official source: [UCF101](https://www.crcv.ucf.edu/data/UCF101.php) Dataset.
 ### Directory Structure
-workplace/
-├── UCF101_Train/
-│   └── videos/   # Training videos
-├── UCF101_Test/
-│   └── videos/   # Testing videos
-├── train.txt     # List of video clips for training (with optional semi-supervised labels) └── test.txt      # List of video clips for testing
+List of video clips for training and testing inside `train.txt`and `test.txt` respectively.
+Video data should be stored inside `.../workplace/UCF101_Train/videos` and `.../workplace/UCF101_Test/videos`

 ### Checkpoints